 These qualitative results are very promising.
 They suggest that by using VSched we can run a mix of interactive and batch VMs together on the same machine without having them interfere.
 The results also indicate that there is considerable headroom for the interactive VMs.
-For example, we could multiplex nearly 9 Windows VMs with users comfortably playing QUAKE II in each of them on one low-end P4 computer.
+For example, we could multiplex nearly 8 Windows VMs with users comfortably playing QUAKE II in each of them on one low-end P4 computer.
 Given the fast reaction time of VSched to a schedule change (typically within a few milliseconds), we have high hopes that the end-users of interactive machines will be able to dynamically adjust their VM's constraints for changing needs.
+The same holds true for the users of batch VMs.
+Indeed, the VSched abstraction provides for a continuum from fine-grained interactivity to very coarsegrained batch operation, all on the same hardware.